elliotjreed/disposable-emails-filter-php/README.md

 ## Installation

-PHP 7.4 or above is required.
+PHP 8.1 or above is required.
+If PHP 7.4 to 8.0 is required please use version 3.

 To install via [Composer](https://getcomposer.org/download/):